Arlodotexe/windows-interact/README.md

 You can run a single powershell command by passing a string, or run multiple commands in the same powershell instance by passing commands in an array.

 When you pass an array to run multiple commands, the returned output and errors will be an array, not a string.

-**NOTE**: It will do its best to seperate the outputs using tactics such as delaying each commands' execution a bit and only collecting the output for a command postbounce, but there are still some quirks.
+The indexes of commands will matche the indexes of output returned

 This is playing with real power.
 See [here](https://docs.microsoft.com/en-us/powershell/module/?view=powershell-6) and [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/?view=powershell-6) for resources on what you can do with PowerShell to automate and interact with Windows, beyond what Windows interact provides